• ATNI Home

 Our Philosophy

-Tribal delegates are asked to cover transportation costs to and from the Albuquerque airport.
-However, there is no cost to attend the camp (travel between the airport and venue, food, lodging, and field trips are provided by ATNI and our partners, within reason).
+Tribal delegates are asked to cover transportation costs to and from Portland International Airport.
+However, there is no cost to attend the camp (travel between the airport and venue, food, lodging, and field trips are provided by ATNI and our partners).

 Tribal delegations are requested to bring at least one WIFI-enabled laptop to the Camp.

-TO LEARN MORE ABOUT THE EVENT, PLEASE CONTACT: Chas Jones (cjones@atnitribes.org)
+TO LEARN MORE ABOUT THE EVENT, PLEASE CONTACT: Kylie Avery (kavery@atnitribes.org)

 Why a tribal climate camp?